qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 In other words, I wanted to select columns from the output and have them printed neatly and aligned.
 Don't ask me why, I guess it's just some form of OCD.

-Anyway, I decided to write this in Awk, partly because I don't know Awk that well, but mostly as a meditation on the early days of Unix and a homage to [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan).
+Anyway, I decided to write this in AWK, partly because I don't know AWK that well, but mostly as a meditation on the early days of Unix and a homage to [Brian Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan).
 Talking of homages, I've also decided to share this script by describing it line by line, in homage to [Randal L Schwartz](https://en.wikipedia.org/wiki/Randal_L._Schwartz), that maverick hero that I learned a great deal from in the Perl world.

 Randal [wrote columns for magazines](http://www.stonehenge.com/merlyn/columns.html), each time listing and describing a Perl script he'd written, line by line.
 I learned so much from Randal and enjoyed the format, so I thought I'd reproduce it here.